 With the Higher Education Pact 2020, the Federal Government and the Länder want to invest additional funds to expand study opportunities, thereby providing a suitable solution to the increasing demand for higher education.
 This is the central conclusion reached at the meeting of the Joint Science Conference (GWK) in April 2013.
-The final decision will be made the Federal Chancellor and leaders of the Länder Governments on 13 June 2013.
+The final decision was made the Federal Chancellor and leaders of the Länder Governments on 13 June 2013.

 According to projections published by the KMK in January 2012, around 300 000 more university entrants that previously predicted are expected in the second programme phase of the Higher Education Pact 2020 between 2011 and 2015.
 Consequently, the Federal Government and the Länder now want to finance an additional 625,000 university entrants in this time period.
 This is twice as many as originally stipulated in 2009.
 Institutions of higher education are thus receiving a clear signal to initiate the steps necessary to expand study opportunities.
 The additional study opportunities ensure that students in our country, as well as interested students from abroad, are able to pursue their desired courses of study.